1. Screen the film.

 Based on a novel by Anthony Burgess from 1962, it is a dystopia version of the future told in first person.
 A young man Alex living in London loves classical music and is part of a delinquent gang that loves violence.
 Alex murders a woman and is sent to prison where he is submitted to re-conditioning in which classical music is set to violence and he no longer has free will.
 He eventually returns to society but is captured by one of his victims.
 By the end he no longer has an aversion to music or violence.
 The has been highly controversial for its emphasis on violence.
 See the trailer.

-5. Give an overview of the main characters (no more than 5).
+5. Give an overview of the main characters.

 Alex & Dim are the key members of the Droogs.
 They dress similarly in white with suspenders and black derby hats.

-Later at the second meeting Alex reveres the look by taking the bathrobe and making himself at home.
+Later at the second meeting Alex reverses the look by taking the bathrobe and making himself at home.

 6. Describe the color palette.

 There is likely a dominate or primary color set, supported by a secondary set of colors.
-It is not possible to calibrate most screens for viewing films and images so the color swatches are a best estimation.
-You should look at the costume but can consider how costume colors relate to the set as well.
+It is not possible to calibrate every screen for viewing films, taking screen shots and sourcing other sample photos.
+Color swatches are your best estimation and you will have slight variations.
+You should look at the costume but can also consider the relationship of costumes to sets.

 7. Provide a characterization study.

 Focus on the looks of one main character and how the clothing supports the narrative.
 Polyvore is a helpful site for building the looks.
-Alex has 3 main costume characterizations: the Droogs, the flaneur and the socialized man.
-When possible original illustrations help with explanation.
+Alex has 3 main costume characterizations: 1 - the Droogs2 - the flaneur and

 Full length purple velvet coat